-Children with an EHC Plan in which the school is named will be admitted according to the regulations and the policy of the Local Authority.
-It is presumed that any parent/guardian applying for a school place is sympathetic to the Catholic ethos of the school.
+Children with an Education, Health and Care (EHC) plan in which the school is named will be admitted according to the regulations and the policy of the local authority.

-- Baptised Catholic children who have a brother or sister in the school at the time of admission.
+- Baptised Catholic children with a sibling in the school at the time of admission

-- All other children who have a brother or sister in the school at the time of admission.
+- All other children who have a sibling in the school at the time of admission

 If the admission number is exceeded within any of these criteria priority will be given to those who live nearest to the school.
-Distances are measured from their home address to the address point of the school.
-Measurements are made on a straight line basis, using a geographical information system in accord with the Local Authority’s admission procedures.
-The Local Authority’s computerised measuring system will be used in these cases.
+Distances are measured from the address point of school to the address point of the child’s home.

 Families means parents, step parents and grandparents.

-Home address means the permanent residence of the child when the place is offered.
+Home address means the permanent residence of the child when the application is made or deadline for application.
 Where a child lives between two parents the qualifying address is where the child sleeps the majority of the school week.

 Baptised Catholic means children who have been baptised as Catholics, or have been formally received into the Catholic Church.
 All applicants seeking admission under these criteria will be asked to provide evidence that the child has been baptised as a Catholic or has been received into the Catholic Church.
 A baptismal certificate or a letter from their Parish Clergy confirming priest confirming their baptism or reception into the Catholic Church will be required.

 Practising Catholic means that one parent or grandparent attends Mass on days of obligation, unless excused for a serious reason (for example, illness, the care of infants) or dispensed by their own pastor.
 Evidence of this commitment must be provided by their Parish Clergy where the family normally worship through a certificate of catholic practice.